-One comic showed that drinking too much potion turns people into stone, I believe Obelix drank just enough before he was rescued from the cauldron to give him superstrenght without the side effect, but since it was an accident, maybe the druid doesn't know the exact ammount Obelix drank and doesn't want to risk turning a newborn baby into stone for nothing.
+One comic showed that drinking too much potion turns people into stone, I believe Obelix drank just enough before he was rescued from the cauldron to give him superstrength without the side effect, but since it was an accident, maybe the druid doesn't know the exact amount Obelix drank and doesn't want to risk turning a newborn baby into stone for nothing.

 No, it's drinking more potion while still under the effect of the potion is what turns you to stone.

 In Asterix and Son, we get to see what an absolute terror a super-strong baby is; even when super-strong themselves Asterix and Obelix can barely manage him, and the property damage is enormous.
 At least one additional story reveals that children aren't allowed magic potion, probably because they're not ready for that much power yet.

 The official website observes that in Obelix All At Sea, when his potion is undone and he is reverted to childhood, he acts surly and precocious and generally more adult than when he is one.
 It also asks if one of the powers of the potion is to give its drinkers the mind of a child.
 None of the characters in the comic seem to notice any effects from it, but people on potion do seem to really enjoy beating people up even if they'd been pacifistic or intellectual before (such as the cameos in Asterix in Corsica - and indeed Asterix himself).
 It's possible the potion does have a psychological effect, but a subtle one.
 Note the similarity between 'fell in when he was a baby' and 'dropped on the head when he was a baby', after all - and don't forget that the village's star warrior is Asterix, entirely because he's clever.
 Intellect is much more precious than physical power.